Sky Glass Review

 - Sky Stream puckTransfers the Glass interface to another screen in the home

 - HDR supportHLG, HDR10 and Dolby Vision

-It’s a TV designed for easy digestion, smoothing out the rough edges of the TV buying experience by taking care of picture, sound, and content without need for additional soundbars, set-top boxes or streaming sticks.
+It’s a TV designed to be easily digestible, smoothing out the rough edges of the TV buying experience by taking care of picture, sound, and content without need for additional soundbars, set-top boxes or streaming sticks.

-In terms of add-ons, there are plenty.
-Choose from the Ultra HDR and Atmos package to Sky Sports, Sky Cinema, multi-room, the Sky Stream puck and more.
+In terms of add-ons, customers can choose from the Ultra HDR and Atmos package to Sky Sports, Sky Cinema, multi-room, the Sky Stream puck and more.
 Though the costs rise up even more if you do.
 You can read more about the packages here.

 - Big and heavy